aymericzip/intlayer/packages/intlayer-cli/README.md

 # Intlayer: Next-Level Content Management in JavaScript

-**Intlayer** is an innovative Content Management System (CMS) designed specifically for JavaScript developers.
-It enables seamless transpilation of JavaScript content into structured dictionaries, making integration into your codebase straightforward and efficient.
+**Intlayer** is an internationalization library designed specifically for JavaScript developers.
+It allow the declaration of your content everywhere in your code.
+It converts declaration of multilingual content into structured dictionaries to integrate easily in your code.
+Using TypeScript, **Intlayer** make your development stronger and more efficient.

 ## Why Choose Intlayer?